bozso/orb_prop/README.md

 ## Goals

 Comparing two numerical methods of satellite trajectory calculation:
-SGP4 and numerical integration of the equations of motion ofa "low Earth orbit" satellite using the ode78 function.
+SGP4 and numerical integration of the equations of motion of a "low Earth orbit" satellite using the ode78 function.
 For that we use the implementation of the SGP4 model that can be downloaded here:
 (http://celestrak.com/software/tskelso-sw.asp).
 The numerical integrator is under development and can be accessed from this repository.
 The codes use the SGP librabry for setting the initial parameters of integration.

 ## Input of the integrator